Ray Mancini

-Ray Mancini (born Raymond Michael Mancino; March 4, 1961), best known as "Boom Boom" Mancini, is an American former professional boxer who competed professionally from 1979 to 1992 and who has since worked as an actor and sports commentator.
+Ray Mancini (born Raymond Michael Mancino; March 4, 1961), better known as "Boom Boom" Mancini, is an American former professional boxer who competed professionally from 1979 to 1992 and who has since worked as an actor and sports commentator.
 He held the WBA lightweight title from 1982 to 1984.
 Mancini inherited his nickname from his father, boxer Lenny Mancini.
-In 2015, Ray was inducted into the International Boxing Hall of Fame.
+In 2015, Mancini was inducted into the International Boxing Hall of Fame.

 Early life and amateur career

 Mancini, an American of Italian descent, was born Raymond Michael Mancino in Youngstown, Ohio on March 4, 1961.
 Boxing played a prominent role in the Mancini family history.
 Mancini's father, Lenny Mancini (the original "Boom Boom"), was a top-ranked contender during the 1940s.
 Lenny Mancini's dream, however, was dashed when he was wounded during World War II.
 Although Lenny Mancini returned to boxing, limitations resulting from his injuries prevented him from fulfilling his potential.
 He was a childhood friend and neighbor to future Oklahoma Sooners football head coach Bob Stoops.

 Lenny inspired Ray to develop his boxing skills and encouraged him to train at a gym when he was quite young.
 Thus, Ray then began his quest to win the world title for his father.